 Information for prospective postgraduate taught students during the coronavirus (COVID-19) pandemic

-We are aware that the coronavirus (COVID-19) outbreak is having an impact on lives across the world and understand that you are likely to be concerned about how this will affect your application to Cardiff and your ability to study with us.
+We know that the coronavirus (COVID-19) pandemic is having an impact on lives across the world and understand that you might be concerned about how this will affect your application and ability to study with us.

 The situation is constantly changing but we will do our best to keep you up to date with the latest information and developments during this difficult and uncertain period.